 Van der Graaf Generator - A Plague Of Lighthousekeepers

-A song about a lighthouse keeper tormented by seeing people die in the sea that surrounds him.
+From 1971's Pawn Hearts, this side-long song depicts a lighthouse keeper tormented by seeing people die in the sea that surrounds him.
 Not exactly Jollity Farm...

 Genesis - The Lamia